 All this heat may be deterring you from working in the garden this month.
 Hopefully, however, your flowers and vegetables are thriving.
 As many gardeners know, there is always something to do in the garden no matter what the month.
 Unsure of what you should be doing though?
 Below you can find some helpful gardening tips for August.

 August is a great time to take stock of your garden.
 For example, take note of what worked and what didn’t work.
 This will help you plan for the fall and next season.
 Add some more compost to give your plants a boost going into the autumn.
 As always, continue to make sure your garden is free of weeds.
 In addition, make sure to water thoroughly during the summer heat.

-In the flower garden, be sure to keep deadheading your plants (removing the spent/dying flowers) to help them bloom longer into the season.
-Dig up, divide, and replant your irises and make sure to order some Spring bulbs so you have them in time to plant this fall.
+In the flower garden, be sure to keep deadheading your plants.
+This means removing the spent/dying flowers which will help them bloom longer.
+Dig up, divide, and replant your irises and make sure to order some spring bulbs.
+This way you’ll have them in time to plant this fall.

 Most of all enjoy the fruits of your labor this month and be sure to take lots of pictures of your garden in full bloom!

 I hope these gardening tips for August help you check some things off your to-do list.
 For additional Northern Nevada planting resources, be sure to check out some of our local nurseries.
 One of my favorites is Greenhouse Garden Center in Carson City.